As amended 10/13/2021

 The mission of the Club shall be to:

-- provide a progressive, inclusive, active and transparent Democratic organization in the 65th Assembly District, Part A, Manhattan;
+- provide a progressive, inclusive, active and transparent Democratic organization on Manhattan’s Lower East Side;

 - advocate for pro-immigrant; pro-LGBTQ; pro-choice, and pro-public school causes and candidates;